guangtunbenzhu/NonnegMFPy/README.md

          to get the other matrix (H in this case).

+      -- It has sparse mode.
+However, I found only when the matrix (M or V) is extremely sparse (>90%), the speed-up is limited.
+The overhead of creating the intermediate sparse matrices is small though.
+         I haven't made the decision whether the sparse mode should be default.

+         >> chi2_red, time_used = g.SolveNMF(sparsemode=True)

+      -- One can also change maximum number of iterations or tolerance, e.g.,

+         >> chi2_red, time_used = g.SolveNMF(maxiters=5000, tol=1E-7)

+         Because W and H are saved internally, you can always re-run SolveNMF (with lower tolerance) without changing maxiters.

     How to Install
     ----------
     I recommend using pip to install the code: